 Compassionate Lawyers Committed to Seeking Justice for Your Loved One

 We understand the emotionally-charged and extremely sensitive times surrounding the death of a loved one.
 However, you should be aware that you and your family have legal rights when a loved one is injured and passes away due to the negligence of others.
-Wrongful death claims often arise from medical malpractice, car accidents, or fatal injuries occurring on business premises.
+Wrongful death claims often arise from car accidents or fatal injuries occurring on business premises.

 Schedule a consultation with a Raleigh wrongful death attorney at Wilson Law, P.A. to discuss your case.